ethersphere/swarm-docs/contents/node_operator.rst

 Running a SWAP-enabled node on an alternative blockchain
 =========================================================
 If you want to run Swarm with a different blockchain platform (for example, RIF Storage runs a Swarm network on their own RSK network, check [https://www.rifos.org/blog/rif-storage-testnet-launch], or you may want to run experiments and tests within your own development environment, say using `ganache`), you need to deploy the factory contract and provide its address to the options via `-swap-chequebook-factory`

-//TODO: Add details of how to deploy honey ERC20 contract, how to fund addresses etc.

 Alternative modes
 =================